 This module aims to provide an opportunity for you to undertake a practice placement in a health research setting of their choice.
 It aims to provide an individualised, flexible opportunity to gain invaluable experience in the field of health research.

 This module aims to:

 All teaching and learning will be placement based.
 Locations vary and remote/online working is also possible.

-The assignments for this module involve a placement plan, a presentation on the placement experience and, if the longer placement is taken, keeping a research diary.
+The assignments for this module involve a placement plan and a reflective report on the placement experience based on a research diary.

 Dr Fiona Harris